dqops/dqo/docs/checks/column/numeric/valid-longitude-percent.md

 **valid longitude percent** checks

 **Description**
-Column level check that ensures that there are no more than a set percentage of valid longitude values in a monitored column.
+Column-level check that ensures that there are no more than a set percentage of valid longitude values in a monitored column.

 ___